MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 The region of error rates that we investigate generates enough errors to evaluate the impact of storing multiple copies and the impact of various auditing strategies.
 Our conclusions describe storage and auditing strategies that are robust over very wide ranges of error rates (and the corresponding ranges of bit/block/disk lifetimes), spanning approximately four orders of magnitude.

 The inverse of error rate is usually expressed in terms of MTBF or MTTF, and, initially, we expressed all parameters as mean exponential lifetime.
 But MTBF and MTTF are hard even for most experts to grasp, and uninformative or misleading for non-experts.

+The disk manufacturing industry tends to express the device lifetime as MTBF or MTTF.
+This is an expected (mean) exponential lifetime for the *device*, but that does not give much information about the lifetime of data in individual files, blocks, or bits on the disk.
+There are several layers of error detection and correction in storage systems that tend to mask small errors in disk data and obscure the relationship between small data errors and drive failures.

+1. Block error correction on the disk.
+Disk data is written with error correcting coding that repairs small errors when reading data sectors.
+1. Bad block remapping in disk controllers.
+Smart disk controllers can take unreliable sectors out of service, replacing them with more reliable sectors from a pool of spares.
+1. RAID and similar redundant recording of sector data.
+Sector data may be recorded redundantly in mirror sets, or recorded partially in multiple versions using parity techniques, and so forth.

+The use of any or all of these techniques makes it very difficult to assess the relationship between drive failure statistics and block level errors.

+Also, we have chosen to use the half-life of objects (sectors, servers) rather than the more common mean exponential lifetime used in most statistical forumalas.
+Mean lifetime is a good statistical measure, but not intuitive to the non-expert.
 "By the end of an MTTF period, approximately 63% of the units will have failed" is not easily understood by most non-statisticians.
 (If we assume Poisson arrivals, the probability of failure in one average lifetime is (1-1/e).)
 We have chosen for all simulations and tables of results to express lifetime instead as half-life.
 "By the end of a half-life period, approximately half of the units will have failed" is easier to understand, and should be familiar to most people from examples of radioactive decay.

 (END OF HAND-WAVING, AT LEAST ON THIS TOPIC)

 ##  Why you shouldn't trust MTBF

-- Four was of measuring
+- Four ways of measuring
     - a guess based on engineering characteristics
     - collection of failure data from returned drives during service-period
     - accelerated life testing